 - (a) Lecture #1 - i.
 Explain thrashing and its causes. - ii.
 Explain the relationship between memory-mapped files and virtual memory. - iii.
-Explain the concept of memory-mapped I/O. - iv.
-Explain the concept of pre-paging. - v.
-List the factors which influence the design of a page size, and explain the ramifications of each choice. - vi.
-Critique a segment of source code, explaining how it may impact virtual memory performance. - (b) Lecture #2

-- i.
-List the attributes of a file. - ii.
-List the operations on a file. - iii.
-List the information associated with an open file. - iv.
-Draw the flow for a file write. - v.
-Draw the flow representing a file read. - vi.
-Compare and contrast direct access and sequential access to files - vii.
-Define the terms partition, volume, and directory. - viii.
-Explain the difference between absolute and relative path names - ix.
-Compare and contrast single level directories, two level directories, tree structured directories, and acyclic-graph directories.
+Lecture #2 - A. List the attributes of a file. - B. List the operations on a file. - C. List the information associated with an open file. - D. Draw the flow for a file write. - E. Draw the flow representing a file read. - F. Compare and contrast direct access and sequential access to files - G. Define the terms partition, volume, and directory. - H. Explain the difference between absolute and relative path names - I. Compare and contrast single level directories, two level directories, tree structured directories, and acyclicgraph directories.
 What are the advantages of each system?
-What are the disadvantages of each system? - x.
-Using UNIX, create a link between one file and another file.

-(c) Lecture #3

-- i.
-Explain access control. - ii.
-In terms of a UNIX file system, define the terms owner, group, and universe. - iii.
-Using UNIX commands, control the access to a given file and list the access rights to a given file. - iv.
-List commonly used File Systems. - v.
-Explain the purpose for the boot control block. - vi.
-Explain the purpose for the mount table. - vii.
-Describe the contents of the UNIX fstab file - viii.
-Using shell commands, change the access for UNIX files. - ix.
-Using shell commands, link a file in UNIX. - x.
-Explain the purpose for the Virtual File System (VFS) interface. - xi.
-Compare and contrast linked lists and hash tables for implementing directory systems. - xii.
-Explain the difference between absolute and relative path names
+What are the disadvantages of each system? - J. Using UNIX, create a link between one file and another file. - iv.
+Lecture #3 - A. Explain access control. - B. In terms of a UNIX file system, define the terms owner, group, and universe. - C. Using UNIX commands, control the access to a given file and list the access rights to a given file. - D. List commonly used File Systems. - E. Explain the purpose for the mount table. - F. Describe the contents of the UNIX fstab file - G. Using shell commands, change the access for UNIX files. - H. Using shell commands, link a file in UNIX. - I. Explain the difference between absolute and relative path names - (b) Week #9 - i.
+Lecture #1 - A. Explain how contiguous allocation of files works within a file system. - B. Critique the effectiveness of contiguous allocation. - C. Explain the concept of linked allocation.